Char-ron Dorsey: Houston Texans

 On September 14, 2002, he was signed by the expansion team the Houston Texans.
 He was released on November 29, after being declared inactive in 5 games.

 New York Giants

 On January 7, 2003, he signed as a free agent with the New York Giants.
 He was placed on the physically unable to perform list while he recovered from off-season knee surgery.
-On August 19, he was waived injured after missing all of training camp recovering from the surgery.
+On August 19, he was waived injured after missing all of training camp, while recovering from the surgery.

 Personal life

-Dorsey was the football head coach at Matthew Gilbert Middle School, before accepting the same position at Andrew Jackson High School in 2011.
+Dorsey worked as a security guard at Andrew A. Robinson Elementary School and as a football coach for the Mentors of Tomorrow (MOT) Cowboys in Jacksonville, Florida.
+He was named the football head coach at Matthew Gilbert Middle School, building teams that went unbeaten for nearly a full decade.
+In 2011, he was hired as the head coach at Andrew Jackson High School.
 In 2013, he resigned after compiling a 6-13 record and returned to Gilbert as the team's offensive coordinator.

-He worked as a security guard at Andrew A. Robinson Elementary School and as a football coach for the Mentors of Tomorrow (MOT) Cowboys in Jacksonville, Florida.
+In 2018, he was hired as the head coach at Terry Parker High School.
+In 2019, he turned around the football program after a decade of struggles, qualifying for the Florida High School Athletic Association playoffs.
+He had a chance to coach his son before leaving the school in 2023.